GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 ### Exercise: Create 10km buffer around health centres

-1. Download the Sudan health sites data from [HDX](https://data.humdata.org/dataset/sudan-healthsites) as a shapefile
+1. Download the __Sudan health sites__ data from [HDX](https://data.humdata.org/dataset/sudan-healthsites) as a shapefile
 2. Load your new data into QGIS.
-Also add the district boundaries of Khartoum, __ne_10m_admin_1_Sudan_Khartoum.geojson__
+Also add the district boundaries of Khartoum, __ne_10m_admin_1_Sudan_Khartoum.geojson__.
+They are also downloaded and adapted from [Natural Earth Data](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/).
 3. Clip your health sites to the boundaries of Karthoum district
 4. __Reproject__ the health sites layer to a local coordinate system to enable setting distances in km
     - Vector menu > Data Management Tools > __Reproject Layer__